 Marengo - Milltown is a blue-collar town, with 51.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marengo - Milltown is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Marengo - Milltown who work in office and administrative support (8.04%), management occupations (6.59%), and food service (6.40%).

-The population of Marengo - Milltown has a very low overall level of education: only 9.13% of people over 25 hold a 4-year college degree or higher.
+The citizens of Marengo - Milltown have a very low rate of college education: just 9.13% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Marengo - Milltown in 2022 was $25,298, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $101,192 for a family of four.
 However, Marengo - Milltown contains both very wealthy and poor people as well.